 Pre-Processing

 The raw dataset, procured from the Federal Network Agency, underwent meticulous pre-processing to render it suitable for subsequent analysis.
-This pre-processing involved several steps to enhance the data's quality and readability, thereby facilitating more accurate and effective analysis.
-One key aspect of the pre-processing was the elimination of duplicate entries from the dataset.
+This pre-processing has involved several steps to enhance the data's quality and readability, thereby facilitating more accurate and effective analysis.
+One key aspect of the pre-processing has been the elimination of duplicate entries from the dataset.
 It is common for datasets, particularly those aggregated from multiple sources or entered manually, to contain duplicate entries.
 If not removed, duplicate entries can lead to redundancy in the data and distort the subsequent analysis.
-Thus, duplicate entries in the dataset were identified and carefully pruned to create a streamlined and precise representation of the unique electric vehicle charging stations distributed across the regions.
-Following this, the data underwent a process of transformation aimed at standardizing its structure and making it more conducive to analysis.
+Thus, duplicate entries in the dataset have been identified and carefully pruned to create a streamlined and precise representation of the unique electric vehicle charging stations distributed across the regions.
+Following this, the data has underwent a process of transformation aimed at standardizing its structure and making it more conducive to analysis.
 A prime example of this is the transformation of the 'type_of_charger' variable.
-The original values, 'Schnellladeeinrichtung' and 'Normalladeeinrichtung', were remapped to 'fast' and 'normal', respectively.
+The original values, 'Schnellladeeinrichtung' and 'Normalladeeinrichtung', have been remapped to 'fast' and 'normal', respectively.
 This alteration simplified the task of classifying charging stations based on their charging speed, thereby paving the way for more straightforward subsequent analysis.

-In the original dataset, geographical coordinates were presented in a format unsuitable for computational processing, with commas employed as decimal points.
+In the original dataset, geographical coordinates have been presented in a format unsuitable for computational processing, with commas employed as decimal points.
 This posed significant challenges for any computational or spatial analyses that relied on these coordinates.
-The commas were replaced with decimal points to address this, and these columns were converted to the float data type.
-Consequently, calculations involving distances became significantly more straightforward, and the feasibility of creating detailed geospatial visualizations was substantially improved.
-Another vital transformation step involved the 'commissioning_date' column, which stored the commissioning date of each charging station as a string in the day-month-year format.
+The commas have been replaced with decimal points to address this, and these columns converted to the float data type.
+Consequently, calculations involving distances have became significantly more straightforward, and the feasibility of creating detailed geospatial visualizations have been substantially improved.
+Another vital transformation step involved the 'commissioning_date' column, which has stored the commissioning date of each charging station as a string in the day-month-year format.
 It was necessary to convert this data into a datetime format for a more detailed and useful chronological analysis.
 This modification facilitated an overview of the temporal progression of charging station installations, offering valuable insights into their spread over time.

 Additionally, leading and trailing spaces found in several dataset columns were removed to maintain uniformity in the data.
 Ensuring this consistency was especially important for object columns, such as city names, where minor differences in formatting could lead to inaccurate grouping or comparison of values.
 The city names present in the dataset were also standardized for improved accuracy and simplicity.
 Distinct neighborhoods or districts within a city initially represented separately, were consolidated under the name of the main city.
 This step significantly reduced geographical complexity during the analysis, fostering a more coherent data representation.
 In a further move to streamline the dataset, certain columns containing public keys were dropped.
 Although these keys are commonly used for cryptographic operations, they were deemed irrelevant to the intended study and were therefore excluded from the dataset, leading to a more simplified data structure.
 In the final pre-processing stage, the refined dataset was saved into a new CSV file termed 'ChargingStationCleaned.csv'.
 This file stands as a meticulously cleaned and pre-processed version of the original dataset, primed for a detailed examination of the distribution, characteristics, and evolution of electric vehicle charging stations across Germany.